ancientpathsio/ancientpaths/docs/guidebook.md

 The idea is to chain Godly thoughts together by way of Scripture, and to do so rapidly.
 You should know these verses so well that you can rapidly recite them.
 If you are fumbling with verses, you need more repetition.
 Use this technique to blow up the [Arousal Template](https://puredesire.org/wp-content/uploads/2020/09/RELAPSE-PREVENTION-EXERCISE.pdf) when you are tempted ([listen to the podcast](https://puredesire.org/podcast/arousal-template/) for more insights)

-:::tip
+:::note REMEMBER

-**Remember this:** EVERY sinful thought requires a response.
+EVERY sinful thought requires a response.
 You must repudiate each thought with Scripture and bring it captive to obey Jesus Christ 2 Cor 10:4-5. _John Piper says you have about 5 seconds to do so; you cannot be fumbling around for a set of verses_.
 You know what I am talking about.

 :::